bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 1. Click the Bucket Name to see what's inside it.

    * Properties Tab, Amazon Resource Name (ARN) - unique resource identifier.
-   * Overview Tab, overview of all the Objects in this bucket.
+   * Overview Tab, an overview of all the Objects in this bucket.

 2. Click the **Upload** button.
 3. Click the **Add Files** button, select files, and open.